 1. VR services; and

-During the last State of Maine legislative session, a time–limited Business Relations Specialist position was approved as a permanent position.
-This new, permanent position has not been filled at the time this report was written and the majority of the Business Relations Specialist duties and responsibilities have been suspended.

-The second Business Relations Specialist position is charged with the responsibility of overseeing the Progressive Employment pilot project and the full–time position is being utilized in a half–time capacity.
-Maine DVR applied for and is participating in a learning collaborative with the Vermont Division of Vocational Rehabilitation and the Institute for Community Inclusion (ICI) to study and determine if the Vermont Progressive Employment model can be replicated in Maine.
+**** Due to budget constraints, positions supporting business relations have been eliminated with the exception of a Youth Employment Consultant.******** This position is charged with the responsibility of overseeing the Progressive Employment pilot project **** in Lewiston and Portland*******. ********.
 The Progressive Employment Model is a dual–customer strategy that is designed to assist job–seekers with significant barriers to employment and assist employers who may be averse to hiring employees with disabilities.
-The model coordinates rehabilitation counseling with job placement and business account management.
+The model coordinates rehabilitation counseling with job placement and business account management.**** The Youth Employment Consultant has worked successfully with employers in Maine’s southern and western counties to set up opportunities for summer work experiences for youth – thereby meeting employer needs through introducing them to a new generation of potential workers.

+****DVR’s new Transition Work Based Learning Model Demonstration Grant expands the Progressive Employment model to the Augusta and Bangor offices and partners with Jobs for Maine’s Grads (JMG) to build on their proven track record for strong employer partnerships.****

+****DVR continues to be responsive to employer need through following up on inquiries from businesses, partnering with CareerCenter business staff, and conducting business development via contracted Community Rehabilitation Providers.****

 2. transition services, including pre-employment transition services, for students and youth with disabilities.

 Key components of Maine’s Progressive Employment project will target transition–age youth within southern Maine service areas.
 Selected Community Rehabilitation Providers (CRPs) will develop Progressive Employment opportunities within the catchment area identified.
 These activities include: informational interviews, job shadows, business tours, on–the–job training/apprenticeships and work experiences.
 Business Development during the pilot project includes identifying potential business leads based on the goals of the individual referrals and contacting the employer; requesting an informational interview; requesting a tour of the business or facility; sharing information about DVR and determining if the employer is willing to allow the Employment Specialist to conduct assessments, informational interviews, job shadows or on–the–job training at this location.
 The secondary purpose of this business development process, as it is described, is to gain an understanding of the various positions which this business employs and to ascertain the work environment and work culture.
-CRPs will develop 125 new business contacts during the length of the pilot and the contact information will be added to the list of active partnerships currently in use, which will greatly enlarge our existing global employer network.
+CRPs will develop 125 new business contacts during the length of the pilot and the contact information will be added to the list of active partnerships currently in use, which will greatly enlarge our existing global employer network. ****This pilot enters Phase II during FFY 2018.****

+**** In 2016, DVR was awarded five years of funding from RSA for the Transition Work Based Learning (TWBL) Model Demonstration Grant.
+This research grant is being delivered in partnership with Jobs for Maine’s Grads, the Institute for Community Inclusion, American Institutes for Research and the Council of State Administrators of Vocational Rehabilitation and will measure the effectiveness of the dual-customer Progressive Employment model with a transition-age population – among other interventions.
+The grant supports the expansion of Progressive Employment to two additional VR offices, Augusta and Bangor. ****

 h.
 Interagency Cooperation